centreon/centreon-documentation/en/data-presentation/install.md

 title: Install the extension
 ---

+> Centreon MAP requires a valid license key.
+To purchase one and retrieve the necessary repositories, contact [Centreon](sales@centreon.com).

 This chapter describes how to install Centreon MAP.
 The server must be installed on a dedicated machine to allow Centreon MAP to operate with its own database and avoid any potential conflict with the Centreon